JsCommunity/event-to-promise/README.md

 ##### array

 Type: `boolean`
-Default: `undefined`
+Default: `false`

-This option controls how a listener's parameters are resolved by its promise.

-If true, the parameters are resolved as an array.
-If false, the first parameter is resolved.
-If undefined (the default), an array is resolved if there's more than one parameter;
-otherwise, the first parameter is resolved.
+If true, all parameters of the emitted events are put in an array which is used to resolve/reject the promise.

 ##### error